 Ethics and Legal Issues

-Ethics should be a part of all graduate and postgraduate training, both in the abstract, and as it relates to cases.
-Therefore, a shared understanding of what constitutes one’s own values and ethics and one’s own perspective is supported.
-Bilot and Peluso (2009) describe the use of an ethics genogram in supervision based on Peluso’s (2003, 2006) work.
-This genogram will be modified to examine the ethical and/or legal factors associated with cultural, ethnic, sexual orientation, and other differences, including the parallel process, provides basic attention to systemic understanding of as many factors in the supervisee’s lives that impact their work as is possible.
-This contextual lens will both enhance specific decisions because of factors other than laws and regulations that are fundamentally important to adhere to the highest possible professional standard to do no harm.
+Ethics and legal issues should be a part of all graduate and postgraduate training, both in the abstract, and as they relate to clinical cases.
+Therefore, a shared understanding of what constitutes one’s own values, ethics, and personal perspectives regarding clinical therapy is supported.
+An ethics genogram is used in supervision to examine the ethical and legal factors associated with clinical cases and includes the parallel process.
+The parallel process is an approach used in clinical supervision between a therapist and their supervisor in which the client's experience is recreated in therapy, with the therapist acting as the client and the supervisor acting as the therapist.
+Danielle's model provides a systemic understanding of the factors impacting the case and work of supervisees.
+Her contextual lens enhances decisions having to do with factors other than laws and regulations that are fundamentally important to ensuring the highest possible professional standard to do no harm to clients.